Keyboard shortcuts

 Pass::from_info("lox-to-llvm", |module: &Module| {

-// Walk all operations
+// replacement operations directly.

-let op_name = op.name();
+let name = op.name().to_string();

-match op_name {
+match op.name() {

 "lox.alloc" => {